Create a Chatbot: Why Your Ecommerce Platform Needs a Chatbot Today

 The temptation to succumb to just getting more people through your digital doors is ever-present, but research suggests there are more effective ways to sell more.

-With the appropriate allocation of resources, you can ensure you match up to the big dogs.
+With the appropriate allocation of resources like eCommerce chatbot, you can ensure you match up to the big dogs.
 Take for example the following, relatively well-known statistic.

 #1 - Winning a new customer costs 6 times more than retaining an existing one.

 This is perfectly understandable for the most part.
 Marketing is all about conversion and most traditional tools are ludicrously bad.
 If you use emails to run campaigns, like so many of us do, you’re basically flushing money down the drain.

 Only one out of five emails are ever opened, and even fewer viewed.
 The average of unopened emails at 80%.
 That’s over 60 trillion unopened emails, lying around in inbox cemeteries across the world.
 Think about what kind of wasted monetary opportunity cost 60 trillion dead emails represent.
 The average click rate of emails (how many successfully delivered emails get at least 1 click) is 2.43%.
 That’s 97.57% of emails you send that never see any engagement.

 Suffice to say that if you invest in great customer support (rather than solely in sales generation), you’re getting a lot more bang for your buck.
 If you find a solution that helps with both, you’re gold.